notch8/samvera.github.io/pages/samvera/developer_resources/collections/hyrax_2.0/discovery.md

 ### Where do I configure discoverability of a collection?

-For an individual collection, you set discoverability on the new/edit form for the collection on the Discoverable tab.
+For an individual collection, you set discoverability on the new/edit form for the collection on the Discovery tab.

-TODO: What is the actual name of the tab?

 ### If a collection type is NOT discoverable, can I set the visibility to Public?

 No, if the collection type of a collection has discoverable=false, the new/edit form will not show the Discoverability tab.
 All collections of this type will have visibility=Private.

-TODO: Should users be able to set Private or Organization if discoverable=false?

 ### Why can't I set a collection to Public?